 Router(config)#utd engine standard

 Step 2.
-Enable the logging of emergency messages to a remote server.
+Enable the logging of the UTD snort engine to a remote server and to the IOSd syslog.

 Router(config-utd-eng-std)#logging host 192.168.10.5